roman-dzieciol/ParagonUIPrototyping/README.md

 ### TODO
 * Filtering by possible card upgrades.
+* Refactor C++ card filtering
 * Virtual card list, instead of a scrollbox with a lot of cards.
 This will improve performance a lot.
 * Experiment with MVVM & Presenter patterns, verify that this will not create reference cycles in blueprints.
 * Serialisation of deck card list.
 * Limiting number of cards.
 * Alert popups.